Community Services privacy notice

-This is a joint service with Surrey Heath Borough Council.
-Both organisations are data controllers.
+This is a joint service with Runnymede Borough Council (external link).
+Both organisations are data controllers and share data with each other to provide this service.

 What information do we collect?